bormaxi8080/osint-timeline/DRAFT.md

 VoidAuth is an open-source SSO authentication and user management provider that stands guard in front of your self-hosted applications.
 It is easy-to-use for admins and end-users, supports nice-to-have features like passkeys, user invitation, self-registration, email support, and more: https://github.com/voidauth/voidauth/

+Terrae.
+Composable and animated components that replace imperative layers with simple props.
+The perfect companion for shadcn/ui: https://github.com/alamenai/terrae

 Wails.
 Create beautiful applications using Go: https://github.com/wailsapp/wails

 DuckDB is an analytical in-process SQL database management system: https://github.com/duckdb/duckdb